cv21rgt/OpenCV-CPP-Tutorial/2_Large_Dense_Array_Mat/1_Introduction.md

     9.8765]

-### Using Static functions to create cv::Mat objects
+### Using Static functions to create cv::Mat arrays

 :notebook_with_decorative_cover: The cv::Mat class also provides a number of static member functions that you can use to create certain kinds of commonly used arrays e.g. an array full of zeros, an array full of ones etc. These functions are `static` functions, which means you don't need to instantiate an object to use them.
 Simply use them through the class name e.g. `cv::Mat::zeros()`.
 You will also notice that in these function definitions they return a type <a href = "https://docs.opencv.org/4.8.0/d1/d10/classcv_1_1MatExpr.html">**`cv::MatExpr`**</a>.
 This is a special class in OpenCV that handles any matrix operations e.g. multiplication, division, transpose, scaling, inversion, cross-product, comparisons etc. Because of the high volume of matrix operations OpenCV deals with, they are mainly handled through this class.
 The class `cv::MatExpr` works in conjuction with other OpenCV data types that create matrix data structures, that is, mainly `cv::Mat` and `cv::Matx`.